 The sweetness of shrimp is stronger when eaten raw.
 There is still a sweetness remaining in boiled shrimp, but it’s weaker.
 Instead, the umami gets stronger and the texture is also completely different than when served raw.
 When boiled the fiber is more apparent and it can be bitten clear through.
 As for Ebi (shrimp) served in the form of Nigiri sushi, there are Kuruma ebi, Botan ebi, Shima ebi, Shira ebi, Ama ebi, etc.

-Crab wasn’t originally an Edomae (Edo-style) sushi topping.
+The crab wasn’t originally an Edomae (Edo-style) sushi topping.
 However, there is a special sweetness that oozes from the gaps in the fibrous body.
 As for Kani (crab) served in the form of Nigiri sushi, there are Zuwai gani, Taraba gani, Ke gani, etc.

 Gyoran (fish roe)